Asite’s multi-year contract will see them work on a number of exciting projects across Brick By Brick’s portfolio

 The development is driven by a ‘landscape-first’ policy, which consists of five sculpted pavilions in the heart of Coulsdon set within a verdant landscape.

 Asite’s vision is to connect people and help the world build better.

-Asite’s platform enables organizations working on large capital projects to come together, plan, design, and build with seamless information sharing across the entire supply chain.
+Asite’s open construction platform enables organizations working on capital projects to come together, plan, design, and build with seamless information sharing across the entire supply chain.

-The company is headquartered in London’s Tech City and has regional offices in New York, Houston, Ft.
-Lauderdale, Dubai, Sydney, Hong Kong, and Ahmedabad (India).
+Asite is headquartered in London's Tech City with regional offices in New York, Houston, Dubai, Riyadh, Sydney, Hong Kong, and Ahmedabad.

 For more information about Asite, please contact firstname.lastname@example.org

 About Brick By Brick

 Brick By Brick is a development company set up by Croydon Council in 2016.
 It was established to increase the pace and quality of supply of new and affordable homes in Croydon by delivering around 500 high quality new homes across the borough per annum.

 Brick By Brick is a means to ensure people in Croydon have access to high quality and affordable housing.
 Their development model, as opposed to the more traditional housebuilder model, means that the full value of development is kept within the borough for the benefit of borough residents – whether it be in the form of land value, funding value, development value or additional benefits such as affordable housing or new community space.